-Bootstrap or Foundation: Which Front-End Framework Should You Use?
+Bootstrap or Foundation for Front-End Framework

 Front-end frameworks (also known as CSS frameworks) are invaluable tools for saving time and streamlining your site-building process.
-There are many out there, but for most people it comes down to a choice between the two “big” ones: Bootstrap and Foundation.
+There are many out there, but for most people, it comes down to a choice between the two “big” ones: Bootstrap and Foundation.

 Neither is necessarily better than the other, objectively speaking, but most people have a definite preference based on what they’re looking for in a CSS framework.
 In this article, I want to help you figure out which one best fits your needs.